 After that, Akinola and I continued our relationship.
 Soon 5 years went by, I was now a partner in my firm and our son was 7 and an only child.
 One Sunday evening, Akinola came to my room and said his company was signing a new deal with their American partners, so he would be away for two months and our son was coming along with him since he was on his summer holiday.
 I said it was great; I didn’t mind anyway, more time for me to work and not worry about either of them.

 Today, I am 48 years old, a frustrated company director, unmarried and unhappy.
 My son calls me once in a while, my mum hardly speaks to me and all those men who wanted to date me when I was young, beautiful, proud and full of myself are now all happily married.
-I have lost all that zeal to be the boss, and control everyone and everything around me.
+I have lost all that zeal to be the boss and control everyone and everything around me.
 I am now desperate to get married, but no one is asking.
-All the money, career, houses, clothes and jewellery, I would gladly give up, just to get it right the second time, I wish……. hmmm, if wishes were horses… now apply to me.
+All the money, careers, houses, clothes and jewellery.
+I would gladly give up, just to get it right the second time, I wish.
+If wishes were horses, now applies to me.